World Languages and Cultures Spotlights

 After graduation, she was accepted into the Japan Exchange and Teaching (JET) Program.
 Her degrees from USI directly prepared her for her work teaching English to junior and senior high school students in Kyoto Prefecture, Japan.
 Coming into this position with a background in teaching methodologies, theories, and having had hands-on experience in the classroom allowed her to transition into this role with confidence and ease.

-After the JET Program, she will be joining Peace Boat, a Japan-based international NGO which promotes peace, human rights, and sustainability through a passenger ship that travels the world.
-She will be serving as an English Language Instructor, helping students gain the necessary communicative language skills for their voyages.
-In the future, she intends to continue in this field of TESOL and international education.
+After the JET Program, she joined the Peace Boat, a Japan-based international NGO which promotes peace, human rights, and sustainability through a passenger ship that travels the world.
+She served as an English Language Instructor, helping students gain the necessary communicative language skills for their voyages.
+She is currently an Global Engagement Advisor at Texas A&M University.

 Class of 2018